sipmann/sipmann.github.io/content/microservice_nodejs_rabbitmq_pt1.rst

 :lang: en
 :series: MICROSERVICES_NODEJS_RABBITMQ
 :image: /images/microservices_rabit_pt1.png
+:description: Publishing and consuming messages with NodeJS + RabbitMQ part 1

 This is the first part of a microservices development series.
 The service will consist of the bellow architecture, where we will expose an image optimizer service that will forward the request to a `RabbitMQ <https://www.rabbitmq.com/>`_ queue and answer with the bytecode of the optimized image.
 It shouldn't be a long series so let's see what we can do.